 The secret to good chili is the right mix of chiles! (who knew?)

 Corned venison is as simple as it is delicious.
 We’ve all met people who claim not to like venison.
 I’ve never seen anyone fail to light up when they take a bite of this.

 Add 1 tsp per ¼ lb of ground meat, and —poof— instant fresh breakfast sausage!
 Make up a batch of this spice mix ahead of time to use as needed.

 There are as many jerky recipes as there are people making jerky.
-This is a basic recipe that is great “as is” but also a great platform for tinkering.
+This basic recipe is great “as is” but also a fine platform for tinkering.

 This is a great generic bratwurst recipe, and wild turkey meat is a fine base for sausage.
-But like most recipes adapted from domestic to wild meat, fat can be a critical factor.
+But wild turkey is as lean as meat gets, so fat is a critical factor.

 This is an adaptation of a great chicken breast recipe.
 It involves slicing a boneless wild turkey breast into roughly half pound pieces, about the size and thickness of a chicken breast, each perfect for one serving.
-It is fast and easy.
+It is fast, easy, and delicious.

-This will never win a contest against a well made “from-scratch” stew recipe but it is faster easier and still really good.
+This will never win a contest against a well made “from-scratch” stew recipe but it is faster, easier and still really good.